Tools & calculators

 A card designed for . . .

 The ANZ Rewards Black Credit Card is ideally suited for the big spender who would like to see some benefit for channelling expenditure through a card, but isn’t a committed frequent flyer points collector.
-In the fee-free first year the 75,000 points (worth almost $340 in retail gift cards) actually pay you to be a cardholder, and in subsequent years the complimentary insurance policies and lounge access easily offset the otherwise high annual fee.
+In the first year the 75,000 points (worth $375 p.a. in Flight Centre gift cards), plus the $100 cashback, add up to $100 more than the annual fee, meaning that you are actually paid to be a cardholder.
+In subsequent years the complimentary insurance policies and lounge access easily offset the otherwise high annual fee.

 The ANZ Rewards Black Credit Card has been really great for my purposes.
 The initial bonus of 75K QFF points was a great bonus, but the points per dollar rewards are also at a good rate.
 On top of that, the free Qantas lounge passes were really easy to obtain (just a quick phone call) and were delivered quickly.

 The sleek, black look and choice of AmEx or Visa is very convenient.
 I highly recommend this card, especially during the promotion periods where the first year’s fee is dropped.

 Pros are that you get a Visa and companion AmEx card.
 The AmEx earns 3 points per dollar spent, making a $100 gift card redemption work out to be around 22,225 Rewards points.
 The card includes the usual travel insurance, and purchase protection, etc. There’s a sign up bonus point offer too.

 On the downside, ANZ recently reduced the Visa earn rate per dollar spent to 1.25 points (down from 2 points per dollar spent).